mitTransportAnalyst/CoAXs/README.md

 # CoAXs
 An interactive transit corridor “modifier/builder,” available as a web based tool and intended for use as an interactive, browser-based tool presented in an interactive transit exhibit.
+Learn more: http://mittransportanalyst.github.io/

 ##### Warnings
 Note to users: There are scroll bar issues present.
 Also, recorded issues of `post` fails on retrieving large geoJSONs.
 For usability, make sure you are running Mozilla FF (latest version).
 Also, since we have yet to custom remove the scroll bar issue - if you are running a Windows OS, use https://userstyles.org/styles/5449/scrollbar-hidden-hide-scrollbars-totally to deal with the scroll bar situation.